-Gender reassignment Neutral This change does not impact on Gender reassignment Marriage and Civil Partnership Neutral This change soes not impact on Marriage and Civil Partnership Veterans Neutral This change does not impact Veterans Homelessness Neutral This change does not impact Homelessness Socio- economic Neutral This change does not impact Socio-economic er Council's right to suspend the housing register and d to an emergency / extraordinary circumstance.
-This change is to enable an appropriate response to emergency events that present overwhelming short-term demand on available housing stock.
-This will be managed through the emergency planning process and reflect corporate priorities.
-Potential impact on protected groups will be assessed at the time and the outcome dependent on the situation.
-4 Summary of the consultation/engagement activities Elected members Five consultation events with 47 elected members in attendance to form the policy changes.
+Gender reassignment Neutral This change does not impact on Gender reassignment Marriage and Civil Partnership Neutral This change does not impact on Marriage and Civil Partnership Veterans Neutral This change does not impact Veterans Homelessness Neutral This change does not impact Homelessness Socio- economic Neutral This change does not impact Socio-economic overwhelming short-term dem the emergency planning pro d to an emergency / extraording n appropriate response to e and on available housing stoc ocess and reflect corporate 4 Summary of the consultation/engagement activities Elected members Five consultation events with 47 elected members in attendance to form the policy changes.
 Monthly updates to elected members from February onwards which are ongoing.
 Parish Councils We presented the changes to the Parish Council joint committee, provided with a factsheet and encouraged them to engage their parishioners in the Public Consultation.